Unity (user interface): Reception

+Pre-release

 Ubuntu 10.10

 In reviewing an alpha version of Unity, shortly after it was unveiled in the summer of 2010, Ryan Paul of Ars Technica noted problems figuring out how to launch additional applications that were not on the dock bar.
 He also mentioned a number of bugs, including the inability to track which applications were open and other window management difficulties.
 He remarked that many of these were probably due to the early stage in the development process and expected them to be resolved with time.
 Paul concluded positively, "Our test of the Unity prototype leads us to believe that the project has considerable potential and could bring a lot of value to the Ubuntu Netbook Edition.
 Its unique visual style melds beautifully with Ubuntu's new default theme and its underlying interaction model seems compelling and well-suited for small screens."
 In an extensive review of Ubuntu 10.10 shortly after its release in October 2010, Paul made further observations on Unity, noting that "Unity is highly ambitious and offers a substantially different computing experience than the conventional Ubuntu desktop."
 He concluded that "The [application] selectors are visually appealing, but they are easily the weakest part of the Unity user experience.
 The poor performance significantly detracts from their value in day-to-day use and the lack of actual file management functionality largely renders the file selector useless.
 The underlying concepts behind their design are good, however, and they have the potential to be much more valuable in the future as unity matures."